UK traders should pass exam, bank lobby group says

 "Restoring trust to financial markets is hugely important to the banking industry in the UK," said Browne.

-The BBA said proposals to increase individual accountability for senior managers should be extended to include all market participants, excluding those in retail banking.
+The BBA said proposals to increase individual accountability for senior managers should be extended to include all bank staff, excluding those in retail banking and those in support roles such as reception, security and cleaning.

 Bank of England Deputy Governor Minouche Shafik has said tougher rules may be needed to stop the "anything goes" attitude of traders uncovered in recent investigations. .